astreum/whitepaper/README.md

 - Connect and Message on the Pulsar Network
 - Create, Execute and Transmit Transactions
 - Create and Verify Blocks
+- Request or Provide Compute and Storage Services

 ### Terminals